gdg-x/frisbee/README.md

 * Featured Special Event Series Section
 * Arrow (Find you fellow organizers worldwide and earn points.)

-Frisbee is a community effort and we appreciate the help of everyone who wants to help improve the App.
+Frisbee is a community effort and we appreciate the help of everyone who wants to help improve the App:

+Become a tester and VIP user by joining the G+ community https://plus.google.com/communities/100423211916386801761.
-Check http://github.com/gdg-x for more information.
+Check http://github.com/gdg-x for more information about all development activities around GDGs.

 Development
 -----------